smalcolmbrown/SuusiTubes/README.md

 Anyroads this all ruminated in my head for a decade until June 2025 when I pulled my finger out and got on with it.
 I ripped apart the Koren Pentode model to properly understand how it works and then adapt it work with the Space charge concept that Marshall Leach had introduced.
 Once done I then intergrated the control grid as a thermionic diode as per Charles Rydels models.

-All Diodes are modled using Stefano Perugini's second improvement on the classic Diode model.
+All Diodes are modeled using Stefano Perugini's second improvement on the classic Diode model.

-All voltage regulators are modled by the use and abuse of Analog Spicemans neon model.
+All voltage regulators are modeled by the use and abuse of Analog Spicemans neon model.

 I find myself walking in the shadows of giants…